×

 In this article, you will find out everything you need to know about knots on the knee and the most effective ways to treat them, including an advanced treatment called Prolotherapy.

 Experiencing a lump on your knee could stem from various factors, including injuries or arthritis.
-This piece delves into the potential origins of a knot in the knee, along with its manifestations and available treatment options.
-Discover essential information you ought to be aware of regarding this condition.
+This guide explores the potential causes, symptoms, and treatment options for a knot on the knee, so you can make informed decisions about your joint health.

 Key Takeaways

-• Knee knots can arise from various causes, including arthritis, bursitis, Baker’s cyst, and skin cysts, each requiring specific management strategies.
+• Knee knots can arise from arthritis, bursitis, Baker’s cyst, skin cysts, and more—each requiring specific management.

-• Symptoms of knee knots typically include sharp pain, swelling, warmth, and restricted movement, necessitating prompt medical evaluation if persistent.
+• Symptoms include sharp pain, swelling, warmth, and restricted movement.
+Persistent symptoms need prompt medical evaluation.

 Identifying a Knot on the Knee